The Ketogenic Lifestyle

-The ketogenic diet is a low carb, moderate protein and high-fat diet that you cycle in and out of.
+To be successful with the ketogenic lifestyle one needs to remember that it is a low carb, moderate protein and high-fat diet that you cycle in and out of.

 It can seem complicated, and you hear positive and negative feedback from different doctors and healthcare professionals.
-It is not complex and here are a few tips to help you.
+It is not complex and here are a few tips to help you with your ketogenic lifestyle.

 When looking at the macronutrients, it’s important to look at all 3.
 The body’s macronutrients are fat, protein, and carbs.